RamblingWare/RamblingWare/README.md

 ## Usage

-This project is still in development.
-It is not easily modifiable for "new" blogs, but stay tuned.
-A self-installing version will be made available once the main features are complete.
+This project is still in development but stay tuned.
+The first version will be made available once the main features are complete.

 <!--
 ### One-Click Deploy